 Presidential likenesses pop up around town, too, from statues to portraits.
 And the city’s historic five-star lodging is, of course, called The Jefferson Hotel.
 Tip: Even if you’re not staying at this luxury hotel, stop in to see the impressive Beaux-Arts lobby.

 spired to explore more of Richmond?
 Start your search for hotels in Richmond with us.

 Jefferson lent his design help, not his name, to another city landmark, the Virginia State Capitol.
 The neoclassical building includes a life-size marble statue of George Washington.
 Above, a 30-foot cream and gold dome crowns the rotunda.

 My favorite architectural gem, though, is next door to Capitol Square.
 Old City Hall, a Victorian Gothic marvel that takes up a full city block, looks like a castle from a romance.
 The inside is just as theatrical with bright colors and pointed arches.

 While the city’s historic buildings are open for tours, you don’t want to miss Richmond’s museums.
 They cover black history, fine arts, the Civil War and more.
 It’s hard to pick a favorite, but the Edgar Allan Poe Museum is certainly unique, a home for the poet’s memorabilia and manuscripts and a bittersweet tribute to his life.

-But the museum everyone is talking about isn’t actually here yet.
-The Institute for Contemporary Art opens April 21, 2018.
-Framed by glass walls and wide galleries, the ICA will showcase multimedia, sculptures and paintings from creators around the globe as well as Richmond’s own backyard.
+But the museum everyone is talking is The Institute for Contemporary Art.
+Framed by glass walls and wide galleries, the ICA showcases multimedia, sculptures and paintings from creators around the globe as well as Richmond’s own backyard.
 And it’s another free thing to do in Richmond as ICA does not charge admission.

 Sipping on a drink, gazing out the window at passersby, planning the next day’s adventure—now that’s romance.